pupil-labs/pupil-docs/user-docs/pupil-capture.md

 The Capture window is the main control center for `Pupil Capture`.
 It displays live video feed from pupil headset.

 1. **Graphs** - This area contains performance graphs.
 You can monitor `CPU` and `FPS` and pupil algorithm detection confidence.
-These graphs are the same as in the `World` window..
+These graphs are the same as in the `World` window.
 1. **Settings GUI Menu** - This is the main GUI for Pupil Player.
 You can use this menu primarily to launch plugins and control global settings.
 1. **Hot keys** - This area contains clickable buttons for plugins.